 Mrs. Thornton’s strength is matched only by Margaret’s.
 Living as close as they do in the sequel is like butting two well-matched metal shields against each other.
 But these are Victorian women and there are no swords.
 Except for occasional verbal jabs and an inevitable joust of strong wills: Theirs is a battle for minds and hearts.
 But without a doubt, romance and passion are in Margaret’s favor.
 Dommage, Madame Thornton!
 Mais c’est la vie!

 I actually find Mrs. Thornton a pretty intriguing character, a timeless paragon of a woman with a single-minded purpose.
-Undemonstrative of her affection, she is most maternal more so than Margaret’s (and Mrs. Hale in Gaskell’s novel).
+Undemonstrative of her affection, she is the most maternal, more so than Margaret (and Mrs. Hale in Gaskell’s novel).
 She also represents, not exactly a dying breed of despotic men, but certainly one waning with the democratizing social upheavals from industrialization.

 The last glimpse is on Elise, the natural progression of a young woman emancipated from Victorian traditions.